SAFETY MEASURES TO PROTECT AGAINST THE SPREAD OF COVID-19

 If you feel unwell or believe you have been exposed to someone diagnosed with COVID-19, we ask that you refrain from visiting.
 A refund will be issued for your ticket.

-- Face masks are required for all visitors (ages 2+) in all areas of the building, including galleries, classrooms, theaters, and offices.
+- Face masks are recommended for visitors (ages 2+) inside the Museum, including in the theaters.
 Masks should cover both nose and mouth.

 - For Museum experiences that require touch or shared surfaces, such as touch screens and video games, we ask that visitors clean their hands first using hand sanitizer stations available nearby.